langcog/web-cdi/README.md

 + Forms are stored in CSV format in web-cdi/webcdi/cdi_form_csv
   + JSON objects with other information are in web-cdi/webcdi/cdi_forms/form_data/
-+ Demographics are in webcdi/cdi_forms/forms.py
++ Demographic form design are in webcdi/cdi_forms/forms.py and webcdi/cdi_forms/models.py
 ##